sparkflows/sparkflows-docs/docs/installation/python-install-windows.rst

   * ``python --version``
   * ``python3 --version``

-Ensure that Windows machine has python with version 3.6+
+Ensure that you have python version 3.6+ installed.

 Install Python 3.6+ (if not already installed)
 ----------------